Theory of Operation

 )

 Integration in a csolution project.
-In this case it is part of the *.csolution.yml, but it may be also part of *.cproject.yml file that uses the source file Web.c as input.
+In this case, it is part of the *.csolution.yml, but it may also be part of the *.cproject.yml file that uses the source file Web.c as input.
 The CMake build system checks for project dependencies and schedules the overall build process.

 solution: